 - $10,000,000 Verdict: Our client is a pastor from Baltimore City.
 He is admitted to the University of Maryland Medical Center in 2013 because of multiple medical issues.
-While admitted to the hospital, he suffers an elevated level of potassium in his blood.
-Elevated potassium must be treated very quickly before it interferes with a patient’s heart rate.
+While admitted to the hospital, he suffers an elevated potassium level in his blood.
+Elevated potassium must be treated quickly before it interferes with a patient’s heart rate.
 The doctor caring for our client is a critical care specialist.
-Once he realizes our client has elevated potassium, he orders a drug called Kayexalate to treat his condition.
-A severe side effect of Kayexalate, especially in patients with multiple medical problems such as our client, is intestinal necrosis, or bowel death.
+Once he realizes our client has elevated potassium, he orders Kayexalate to treat his condition.
+A severe side effect of Kayexalate, especially in patients with multiple medical problems such as our client, is intestinal necrosis or bowel death.
 Within hours of receiving Kayexalate, Mr. Allen suffered intestinal necrosis, quickly causing his death.
 According to the defendant doctor, he was unaware of these serious side effects even though the FDA required numerous labeling changes in 2009 and 2011 to warn about these fatal consequences.
 Moreover, the University of Maryland itself had policies that warned of bowel death with Kayexalate.
 Experts for the plaintiff argue that there was no reason to order Kayexalate when dialysis, a safer alternative, was available.
-Dialysis was readily available in the hospital, more effective than Kayexalate at treating elevated potassium, and does not carry with it the risk of bowel death.
+Dialysis was readily available in the hospital, more effective than Kayexalate at treating elevated potassium, and does not carry the risk of bowel death.
 If the doctor had simply ordered dialysis, our client would not have died.
 Miller & Zois tried the case on behalf of our client’s estate and the wrongful death beneficiaries of our client’s family.
-After deliberations, the jury returned a verdict for 10 million dollars against the defendant doctor and the University of Maryland Medical Center.
+After deliberations, the jury returned a 10 million-dollar verdict against the defendant doctor and the University of Maryland Medical Center.

-- $1,500,000 Verdict: Our client has diagnostic testing that indicates a risk of cancer.
-Her physician shows her a test result that has the words "tumor" and "mass" on it.
-She is told to get an immediate ERCP, but she gets pancreatitis from the procedure.
+- $1,500,000 Verdict: Our client has diagnostic testing that indicates a cancer risk.
+Her physician shows her a test result with the words “tumor” and “mass” on it.
+She is told to get an immediate ERCP but gets pancreatitis from the procedure.
 The insurance company goes to mediation but refuses to make any settlement offer to resolve the claim without a trial.
 The jury awards $1.5 million in damages.

 - $2,100,000 Verdict: A woman presents to Carroll Hospital Center in Westminster to repair a paraoesophageal hernia.
-The hernia occurred through the hole in the diaphragm that the esophagus runs through.
+The hernia occurred through the hole in the esophagus’s diaphragm.
 Within weeks, a second surgery had to be performed as the hernia recurred.
-During this surgery, a surgical synthetic mesh is used to close the hole.
+A surgical synthetic mesh is used to close the hole during this surgery.
 She returns to the hospital within a week and is diagnosed with an esophageal leak.
 She undergoes more than nine additional corrective surgeries, leaving her with a permanent hernia and unable to eat normally at one point.
 She files suit, alleging the surgeon was negligent in the use of mesh to repair the hole around her esophagus.
 She further claims that the wrong type of mesh was used in the wrong way.
 Defendants claim all protocols and procedures were within the accepted stands of medical practice.
 A Baltimore City jury disagrees and awards the woman and her husband $2.1 million.

-- $5,500,000 Verdict: Our client's 53-year-old mother undergoes open-heart surgery.
+- $5,500,000 Verdict: Our client’s 53-year-old mother undergoes open-heart surgery.
 She has pacing wires placed in her chest to help regulate her heart rate after surgery.
 When the wires are removed, she bleeds to death internally.
-Her daughter files suit for the doctor’s failure to properly place the wires, causing her mother’s death.
+Her daughter files suit for the doctor’s failure to place the wires, causing her mother’s death properly.
 A Prince George’s County jury awards $5.5 million.